diyaa97daoud/js-task-manager-api/README.md

 curl -X DELETE http://localhost:3000/api/tasks/<task-id>
 ```

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-### Coding Standards

-- Follow existing code style
-- Add JSDoc comments for all functions and classes
-- Test your changes thoroughly
-- Update documentation as needed

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Author

-Created as part of TFSD course requirements.

-## Acknowledgments

-- Built with Node.js and Express
-- Uses file-based storage for simplicity
-- Inspired by modern task management tools